-While the EchoVideo Mobile app now provides both video and presentation viewing capabilities, and allows students and instructors to interact with the in-class activity slides, there are still some limitations to using the application.
-The mobile apps are not designed to replace the full capabilities of EchoVideo as provided through a browser (but we're getting closer!).
+While the EchoVideo Mobile app now provides both video and presentation viewing capabilities and allows students and instructors to interact with the in-class activity slides, there are still some limitations to using the application.
+The mobile apps are not designed to replace the full capabilities of EchoVideo as provided through a browser (but we are getting closer!).

 Currently, the Mobile Apps do not:

 - Allow you to view Live-streamed classes.
 You must use a mobile or desktop browser to view live streams.
 You can view the completed video through the Mobile app once it is published.

 - Allow you to view classes containing Interactive Media.
 You can use a mobile or desktop browser to view and respond to interactive media polls.

 - Provide viewing of public links to videos; those are viewed through the mobile browser, not through the Apps.

 - Provide any administrator functionality; administrators, unless they are also instructors and / or students within a section, cannot log into and use the mobile apps.

 - Allow you to switch roles (or institutions) once you are logged in.
 If you need to connect as a different role (student / instructor), log out and log back in.

 - Allow Instructors to upload a video directly to a class; all video uploads are placed into your EchoVideo Library.